Caplin Cove

 Caplin Cove (/ˈkeɪplɪn/ KAY-plin) is a small community on the north shore of Conception Bay, Newfoundland and Labrador, Canada.
 It is surrounded on the north by Low Point near the end of the Bay de Verde Peninsula, and on the south by Lower Island Cove.
-Caplin Cove was probably named for the large body of capelin in its waters.
+Caplin Cove was probably named for the large number of capelin (also called caplin) in its waters.